dwarvesf/playground/_memo/how-we-setup-cicd.md

 We build a team that wants to do innovative things, but innovation does not happen in a vacuum.
 It happens through many thoughts, experiments, assessments.

 By the time we write this article, we are giving [Earthly](https://github.com/earthly/earthly) the shot to further upgrade our stacks.
-And we don't mean to stop exploring, pushing the boundaries so perhaps we will write a follow up article of this, maybe a year later
+And we don't mean to stop exploring, pushing the boundaries so perhaps we will write a follow up article of this, maybe a year later.